-6.1.1 Habitat loss - destruction, disturbance and displacement both temporary and permanent habitat destruction and disturbance.
-New overhead power lines also pose a collision - and possibly an electrocution - threat to certain species (Van Rooyen 2004a, Lehman et al. 2007, Jenkins et al. 2010).
+5.1.1 Habitat loss - destruction, disturbance and displacement

+The construction and maintenance of substations, power lines, servitudes and roadways causes both temporary and permanent habitat destruction and disturbance.
+New overhead power lines also pose a collision - and possibly an electrocution threat - to certain species (Van Rooyen 2004a, Lehman et al. 2007, Jenkins et al. 2010).
 This may be of lasting significance in cases where power lines and pylons coincide with critical areas or migration corridors for restricted range, endemic and/or threatened species.
 Similarly, construction, and to a lesser extent ongoing maintenance activities, are likely to cause some disturbance of birds in the general surrounds, and especially of shy or ground-nesting species resident in the area.
-Mitigation of such effects requires that best-practice principles be rigorously applied - sites are selected to avoid the destruction of key habitats, and construction and final footprints, as well as sources of disturbance of key species, must be kept to a minimum.
+Mitigation of such effects requires that best-practice principles be rigorously applied - that sites are carefully selected to avoid the destruction of key habitats, and construction and final footprints, as well as sources of disturbance of key species, must be kept to a minimum.